 Is Bakers and Pedigree Complete Really That Bad?

-As a dog behaviourist, I see many dogs that are showing signs of behavioural abnormalities and stress
+Behavioural Problems: As a dog behaviourist, I see many dogs that show signs of behavioural abnormalities and stress

 Some of these debilitating problems can be caused by what we feed our dogs.